-PDF Complete. s journal and use them to assess the final
+You must document the criteria in the process journal and use them to assess the final outcome or product.

 For example, the goal may be to design a personal fitness programme to prepare for a half-marathon.
 The project is aiming to increase fitness through a training schedule, with the outcome of demonstrating increased fitness by successfully running a half-marathon.
 The criteria might include a proposed running schedule with interim projected running times, and the final running time the student hopes to achieve in the half-marathon.
 The outcome might be documented through a fitness chart, diary entries, running times and a series of photos of the actual marathon.